saptarshibasu/azure-study/README.md

     * Secure by default and closed to all inbound traffic
     * Assigned to NICs, Standard LBs, or App GWs
     * Support Availability Zones and can be zone-redundant or zonal
-* Inbound communication with a Standard SKU resource fails until you create and associate a network security group and explicitly allow the desired inbound traffic
+* Inbound communication with a Standard SKU IP address fails until a network security group is created and associated explicitly to allow the desired inbound traffic
 * Virtual Network is tied to a specific region and a specific subscription

 ### Hybrid Connectivity